 - Killer Search Inside and Out - WordPress has killer search baked in.
 Every word you write is fully searchable through a single box at the top of each page and if your users choose to use an external search engine like Google, rest assured, WordPress will present your content in a way that all but ensures it makes it to the top of the results every time.

 - Even the URLs are Beautiful - Ever go to a site and look up to the URL bar only to see a string of letter and number gobbledygook?
-WordPress realizes that websites are built for people, not computers.
+WordPress realizes that sites are built for people, not computers.
 Every URL is intuitively written for humans and describes what your content says, not where it sits in a database.

 - Typography Nerds Rejoice - To do it right, publishing on the web can be a pain without the right tools.
 Every time you hit publish WordPress silently typesets each and every letter for seamless web production.
 Where many other CMSs let the details fall by the wayside, WordPress uses the Texturize engine to intelligently converts web-unfriendly characters like quotes, apostrophes, ellipses, em and en dashes, multiplication symbols, and ampersands into typographically correct HTML entities.